charlieweinberger/leetcode-calendar/README.md

 ## Future Improvements

-- [ ] Support for Firefox
-- [ ] More leetcode profile statistics
+- More leetcode profile statistics
-- [ ] A weekly leaderboard
+- A weekly leaderboard
-- [ ] More customization and interactivity
+- More customization and interactivity
-- [ ] Caching data so it doesn't fetch the API on every new tab
+- Caching data so it doesn't fetch the API on every new tab
-- [ ] Expansion to GitHub and WakaTime
+- Expansion to GitHub and WakaTime

 ## Tech Stack